-It’s been a slow reading week as, like many people in England, I’ve been rushing around trying to get lots of stuff done before Lockdown 2 came into force.
+It’s been a slow reading week as, like many people in England, I’ve been rushing around trying to get lots of stuff done before the start of Lockdown 2.
 I hope you are all keeping well.

 I read this story by Tom Palmer a few weeks ago, and it’s one of those books that I couldn’t write about straight away because of the emotions it stirred up.
 However, Remembrance Sunday seemed the right time to put my thoughts on (electronic) paper.

 Inspired by the true story of the Windermere Children, After the War is a poignant and ultimately hopeful story of a group of Jewish children taken from concentration camps at the end of WW2 and brought to the UK to recuperate in the Lake District.
 It’s been meticulously researched and cleverly written, balancing the stark reality of one of the boy’s experiences of the Holocaust against the kindness and friendship shown to the children by the staff of the Calgarth Estate and the local community.
 The children, obviously scarred and shaped by what they’ve been through – most not knowing if any of their families are still alive – try to come to terms with, and adapt to, a new way of life with all the fear, confusion and life-changing decisions that brings.
 There are some truly poignant (age-appropriate) parts to this book, but there absolutely needs to be to ensure that readers understand the impact of the atrocities faced by the Jewish people.
 That said, there are threads of hope woven throughout to lighten the book and draw it to an uplifting close.
 I was struck particularly by the strength the children drew from their friendships, and how that strength carried them forwards.